Blue's Clues & You!: Production

+On November 19, 2019, the series was renewed for a second season of 20 episodes.
+The series was later renewed for a third season of 20 episodes on February 19, 2020, a fourth season of 26 episodes on February 18, 2021, and a fifth season of 26 episodes on March 24, 2022.
+On July 17, 2025, however, Josh Dela Cruz confirmed on Instagram that only four episodes of the fifth season were produced, and that Nickelodeon abruptly canceled the show.

 Release

 The series premiered on Nickelodeon on November 11, 2019.
 Three episodes were made available to stream for free on Vudu on September 27, ahead of the official release on Nickelodeon.
 In Canada, the series premiered on Treehouse TV on the same day as the U.S. date.

+On March 28, 2024, the series was removed from Paramount+ as part of a "strategic decision to focus on content with mass global appeal".